Welcome from the Training Director

 Loma Linda University Medical Center is a faith-based organization operated by the Seventh-day Adventist Church.
 Our interns have come from diverse spiritual backgrounds and commitments, and with different levels of theoretical sophistication in this area.
 Applicants do not need to be Seventh-day Adventists in particular, or Christians in general to be good candidates.
 As a religiously qualified organization, Loma Linda University’s website indicates that "LLU is a Seventh-day Adventist, faith and values based Christian institution.
 Candidates must understand and embrace the mission, purpose, and identity of LLU and its affiliated entities.

 We use the online APPIC Application for Psychology Internships (AAPI).
 Please view the application information page of this website to review the application materials that you will need to submit.
 The deadline for receipt of all application materials is November 15th.
-If you have any questions regarding the materials or the training program, please do not hesitate to contact me by email at aciovica@llu.edu.
+If you have any questions regarding the materials or the training program, please do not hesitate to contact us by email at PsychologyInternship@llu.edu.
 We look forward to receiving your application.

 Antonia Ciovica, PhD